-It is inappropriate for the chairperson to also act as the general manager.
-If the chairperson also acts as the general manager or the chairperson and general manager are spouses or relatives within one degree of consanguinity, it is advisable that the number of independent directors be increased.
+It is inappropriate for the Chairman also act as the general manager or other equivalent position (highest managerial position).
+If the Chairman also acts as the general manager or other equivalent position (highest managerial position) or the Chairman and general manager or other equivalent position (highest managerial position) are spouses or relatives within one degree of consanguinity, it is advisable that the number of independent directors be increased and there be a majority of the members of the board of directors who are not employees or managers.